Charlie9009/CI_MS1_MYGYM/README.md

 * **Group Training section**

-    * The group training section will give examples of what kind of group trainings are offered and tell the user our personal trainers are well educated.
+    * The group training section will give examples of what kind of group trainings are offered and tell the user MyGyms personal trainers are well educated.
     * This section has an image to encourage the user to work out together with a group.
     <img src="docs/features/f_group_training.jpg">

 * **Online Training section**

-    * The online training section will encourage the user to check out Athlean X and go to MyGyms video page if they want to workout online, to keep it user friendly links are provided to both pages in the text.
+    * The online training section will encourage the user to check out Athlean X and go to MyGyms video page if they want to workout online.
+To keep it user friendly links are provided to both pages in the text.
     * This section also has an image from Athlean X to give the user a face to Athlean X.
     <img src="docs/features/f_online_training.jpg">